klaviyo/klaviyo-swift-sdk/README.md

 - `properties`: An dictionary of properties that are specific to the event.
 This argument is optional.

 - `time`: This is the timestamp, as an `Date`, when the event occurred.
 This argument is optional but recommended if you are tracking past events.
-If you're tracking real- time activity, you can ignore this argument.
+If you're tracking real-time activity, you can ignore this argument.

 - `value`: A numeric value (`Double`) to associate with this event.
 For example, the dollar amount of a purchase.